```html ```

 The TrailGenic™ Rucking Longitudinal Dataset is the load-scaling stage of the movement-based longevity and adaptation system.
 Same flat fasted route as Walking.
 Same Zone 1 target.
 The variable that changes: weight on the back.

-Every session is fasted, walked at conversational pace on the same fixed flat 3.17-mile route shared across all foundation modalities.
+Every session is fasted, walked at conversational pace on the same fixed flat 3.16–3.20-mile route shared across all foundation modalities.
 Load progression is controlled — a single weight band introduced and held until adaptation registers, then stepped up.
-Across the dataset, the body absorbs added load without leaving Zone 1 dominance and without recovery cost — the foundation engine extends under weight.
+Across the dataset, the body has absorbed 10 lb, 12.5 lb, and now 15 lb without anaerobic cost, without elevated perceived effort, and without recovery failure.

 Read alongside the Longevity Hub and interpreted through Ella and the TrailGenic™ Personal World Model.